AgenticRec: A Recommendation-Oriented Agentic Framework with Progressive Tool-Integrated Reasoning Optimization: Introduction

 \section{Introduction}

-Recommender Systems (RS) are indispensable for mitigating information overload in the digital era~\cite{LLM4RecSurvey, RecSurvey2}.
-Recently, Large Language Models (LLMs) have significantly affected recommendation~\cite{P5, ChatRec, LLMRank} due to their strong natural language understanding and reasoning capabilities~\cite{InstructGPT,gpt4,deepseekr1}, enabling semantic matching between complex user intents and diverse item descriptions.
-However, recommendation is ultimately a ranking problem grounded in large-scale implicit feedback and collaborative signals, which cannot be directly captured by language priors alone~\cite{TALLRec, llara}.
+Recommender Systems are indispensable for mitigating information overload in the digital era~\cite{ChatRecSurvey, LLM4RecSurvey}.
+Recently, Large Language Models (LLMs) have significantly affected recommendation~\cite{LLM4RecSurvey,Survey4RecAgent} due to their strong natural language understanding and reasoning capabilities~\cite{deepseekr1,gpt5}, enabling semantic matching between complex user intents and diverse item descriptions.
+However, recommendation is ultimately based on large-scale implicit feedback and collaborative signals, which cannot be fully captured by language priors alone~\cite{LLM4RecSurvey,LLM4RecSurvey2}.